pardeep-kashyap/pardeep-kashyap/README.md

 Hi there 👋,

-My name is Pardeep Kashyap.I'm Senior FrontEnd Engineer at To The New.
+My name is Pardeep Kashyap.I'm Senior FrontEnd Engineer at To The New. <br />
 My Skills are - Javascript, Typerscript, Angular, ReactJS, NodeJS, MongoDB